parthnan/Game-of-Life/README.md

 The colors of the alive cells are as follows: Dark Green if 1 neighbour, Green if 2/3 neighbours, Brown if 4,5 neighbours, Black if 6,7,8 neighbours.

 There are buttons at the bottom for Undo, Redo and Animation!
 Next generation shown in new frame, every 0.25 seconds.
-An example of usage of Undo and Redo is as below.
+An example of usage of Undo is as below.
+We press Next in the slides 1-3, and the Fourth side is immediately after the Undo.

 ![UndoExample.png](https://raw.githubusercontent.com/parthnan/Game-of-Life/master/UndoExample.png)